Raddames-Tonui/Bank-of-Flatiron/README.md

 Deployed Frontend can be accessed here [Front End]()
 Deployed Backend can be accessed here [backend End](https://bank-of-flatiron-amrl.onrender.com/transactions)

+## Technologies used
+    - REACT
+    - JSON SERVER

 #### GET /transactions (How json-server looks like)